 Like many, I am also often faced with small (or large) changes I’d like to make in myself.

 - The small: Shall I color my hair?
 Whiten my teeth?
 Firm up my belly?

-- There’s the more intensive/expensive/invasive –shall I have spider veins on my legs removed?
+- The more intensive/expensive/invasive –shall I have spider veins on my legs removed?
 Some of my girlfriends are talking about having “work done” — shall I consider that?

 - Shifting from physical traits, should I aim to be a more attentive mom?
 A better homemaker?

 Or, in each case, would be be better to accept What Is?
 Do I simply sabotage myself when I see parts of me that are half-empty when they could very well be half-full, good enough?

 Is it a duel or a dual?

 When dealing with something you don’t like about yourself, what percentage of your efforts should go into changing it and what percentage should go into accepting it?